Extensions in-depth

 • [ext_id]+lx64.d - linux-x86_64, debug config.

-Python version or kit version can also denote different target.
+Python version or kit version can also denote different targets.
 Refer to [package.target] section of extension config.

 Single File Extensions